 2. Kidney problems

-Both nephritis and kidney stones may also present some characteristic symptoms such as back pain, difficulty peeing and decrease in the quantity of urine.
+Both nephritis and kidney stones may also present with some characteristic symptoms such as back pain, difficulty peeing and decrease in the quantity of urine.

-3. Systemic Lupus Erythematosus
+3. Systemic lupus erythematosus

 4. Use of medication